akil3/ng-components/README.md

 ## Development server

+At the parent folder level run `npm install` to install all dependencies.

-Run `ng serve` for a dev server.
+Run `ng serve` to start dev server.

 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Build